 - 3.2.2.2.
 Gatewell Orifices.
-Each turbine intake slot has two orifices with air-operated valves in the bulkhead slot for allowing the fish to exit the slots.
-Each turbine unit intake has one 10" orifice (north side) and one 14" orifice (south side), both with air-operated valves.
-Under normal operation, 18 bulkhead slot orifices (one per gatewell slot) shall be operated with preference given to the 14" orifice.
-Additional bulkhead slot orifices may be operated to hasten fish departure and/or allow debris to exit gatewells as the hydraulic capacity of the gallery and primary dewatering structure will allow.
-To minimize blockage from debris, orifices should be backflushed every day.
-If an orifice becomes blocked with debris, it will normally be cleaned and remain in operation.
-If an orifice is damaged, it will be closed and the alternate orifice for that gatewell operated until repairs can be made.
-If both orifices are blocked with debris, damaged, or must be closed, the turbine unit will be taken out of service until repairs can be made.
-During any orifice closure, gatewells shall be monitored hourly by project personnel for signs of fish problems or mortality.
+Each turbine intake slot has two pneumatically operated valves in the bulkhead slot for allowing the fish enter the juvenile bypass system.
+LWG gatewell slots have one 10" orifice (north side) and one 14" orifice (south side).
+A minimum of 18 orifices (one per gatewell slot) are operated with the 14" orifice in each gatewell prioritized to minimize debris obstruction.
+Additional orifices are operated to hasten fish departure based on forebay elevation and bypass system hydraulic capacity.
+Orifices are backflushed at least once per day to clear debris blockage that may or may not be visible during visual inspections.
+A damaged orifice will be closed and the alternate orifice for that gatewell operated until repairs can be made.
 Orifices shall not be closed for longer than 5 hours in an operating turbine unit with ESBSs in place.
-During periods of high fish passage, orifice closure times may need to be less than 5 hours depending on fish numbers and condition.
-If orifices are closed, gatewells shall be monitored hourly. - 3.2.2.3.
+Gatewells with both orifices closed shall be monitored hourly (operating unit) or every 2 hours (non-operating unit).
+The unit may be removed from service at the Project Biologist discretion depending on fish numbers and condition in the gatewell slot.
+If repairs take longer than 48 hours, juvenile fish will be dipped from the gatewell with a gatewell dip basket in accordance with the project dewatering and fish-handling plan.
+Gatewells will be dipped sooner if any signs of fish stress, condition issues, or high densities are observed at the Project Biologist discretion. - 3.2.2.3.
 Transportation Channel.
 The transportation channel transitions from a concrete channel within the dam at the end of the powerhouse bypass channel to an enclosed elevated metal box outside the dam before entering the primary dewatering structure downstream.
-This channel is approximately 6' wide for the majority of its length before transitioning to 10 feet wide at the primary dewatering structure.
+This channel is approximately 6' wide for most of its length before transitioning to 10' wide at the primary dewatering structure.
 The elevated metal box downstream portion of this channel should be routinely monitored to ensure expansion joints are functioning as intended and maintenance should occur as necessary to ensure a functional system.